Academic Catalog

 2. Enteral vs. parenteral

-1. Provide for the physical needs of hospitalized dogs and cats
+1. Physical needs of hospitalized dogs and cats

-2. Provide for the psychological needs of hospitalized dogs and cats
+2. Psychological needs of hospitalized dogs and cats

-3. Monitor level of consciousness, weight, body temperature, pulse, respiration and urine production of hospitalized cats and dogs
+3. Level of consciousness, weight, body temperature, pulse, respiration, and urine production of hospitalized cats and dogs

 5. Documentation/recording of patient care